-As is unfortunately the case with many other mental health conditions, there are numerous misconceptions that surround ADHD.
+As is unfortunately the case with many other health conditions, there are numerous misconceptions that surround ADHD.

 These misunderstandings about the condition are harmful to the folks within the community.
-They can result in problems such as delays in diagnosis and accessing treatment, not to mention leaving people feeling judged or misunderstood.
+They can result in problems such as delays in diagnosis and accessing treatment, not to mention leaving people feeling misunderstood.

 It wasn’t until she sought the help of a psychiatrist while at college and was diagnosed with ADHD that she understood why this was happening to her.

 Had Vanessa been diagnosed at an earlier age, she may have been given the appropriate tools to help her through school.